tpwd/ke_search/Documentation/Indexing/IndexerTypes/Pages.rst

   own content element types.
 For example those created with EXT:mask or from EXT:bootstrap_package.
 If you are not sure what to enter here, have a look a the table `tt_content` in the column `CType`.
-* (sinde version 5.3.0) In :guilabel:`Additional tables for content elements` you can define tables which hold additional content.
+* (since version 5.3.0) In :guilabel:`Additional tables for content elements` you can define tables which hold additional content.
 That is used for example by EXT:bootstrap_package or EXT:mask.
-You need to define the table name, the field which holds the reference to the tt_content table and the fields which should be indexed.
-The `ini` configuration format is used here.
-Please have a look at the default configuration in order how to add your own tables.
+See below ("Index content from additional tables") for details.
 * In :guilabel:`tt_content fields which should be indexed` you can define custom fields which should be indexed.
-Default is here "bodytext,subheader,header_link" which is used for the default content elements.
+Default is here "bodytext,subheader, header_link" which is used for the default content elements.
 This is useful if you added your custom content elements for example using EXT:mask.
 * Using the field :guilabel:`Comma separated list of allowed file extensions` you can set the allowed file extension of files to index.
 By default this is set to `pdf,ppt,doc,xls,docx,xlsx,pptx`.
 For pdf, ppt, doc and xls files you